-After Being Missing for Seven Decades, This Canadian Soldier is Finally Laid to Rest
+After Seven Decades, This Canadian Soldier Was Finally Laid to Rest

 The remains of Private Kenneth Donald Duncanson were discovered in Belgium in 2014.
 The news sent his closest living relative on a journey of commemoration and remembrance.